ANSSI-FR/MLA/CRYPTO.md

 - Hidden recipient list

-Only the owner of a recipient private key can learn that it is an archive's recipient.
+Only the owner of a recipient's private key can determine that they are a recipient of the archive.
+In other words, while the recipient list remains private, the total number of recipients is still visible.

-In other words, the list of recipient is not public.
-Still, the number of recipient is.
+This is an intentional privacy feature.

 [^keycommit]: ["How to Abuse and Fix Authenticated Encryption Without Key Commitment", Usenix'22](https://www.usenix.org/conference/usenixsecurity22/presentation/albertini)
 [^issuekeycommit]: https://github.com/ANSSI-FR/MLA/issues/206